beanshell/beanshell/README.md

 $ mvn install
 ```

-BeanShell requires at least JDK 8 but will also work with Java 9 and Java 10.
+BeanShell requires at least JDK 8 but will also work with LTS versions; Java 11, Java 17, and Java 21.

 The source code releases can be downloaded from [GitHub releases](https://github.com/beanshell/beanshell/releases)